How to use Data Sources

 Store and fetch data from data sources in Create

 This guide shows you how to create a data source to store data, and then use the stored data in a recipe.
-An example dataset, data transformation and template are provided, but you can also follow along with your own data.
+An example dataset is provided, but you can also follow along with your own data.

 Prerequisites